reefland/motd/README.md

 ---

-Example showing a mix of SATA SSDs, SATA HDDs and NVMe devices.
+Example showing a mix of SATA SSDs, SATA HDDs and NVMe devices

-* Temperatures are set to be converted to Fahrenheit
+* Temperatures are converted to Fahrenheit
 * Elevated temperatures are in yellow
 * Wear level / life expectancy are expressed as a percentage from 100% and lowers towards 0%